LukeShortCloud/rootpages/markdown/monitoring.md

 # apt-get install monit
 ```

-Depending on your system, the main confiugraiton file is one of these two below.
+Depending on your system, the main configuration file is one of these two below.
 The default settings can be used.
 The configurations are not case sensitive.

 * /etc/monitrc
 * /etc/monit.conf